Khan/live-editor/README.md

 The tests are in the `/tests` folder.
 They use Mocha/Chai/Sinon.
 Gulp typically runs the tests when relevant files change, but you can explicitly run the tests with:

     node_modules/gulp/bin/gulp.js test

+You can also run single test suites at a time - see gulpfile.js for what suites are available:

+    gulp test_output_pjs_assert

+You can run the tests in the browser runner by opening the relevant webpage:

+    open tests/output/sql/index.html

 [TravisCI](https://travis-ci.org/Khan/live-editor/) also runs those tests when new commits are made.

 Please add tests whenever possible for any change that you make or propose.